 Teamwork is important around here, so everyone works together after breakfast to clean up the house.
 Chore charts pinned on the walls make that easier, and extra jobs above and beyond the teamwork jobs can earn them “mombucks” – a currency that buys them a treasure out of the “mombucks box” or can be exchanged with real money at 10 to 1.

 When the littlest one goes down for a mid-morning nap that is my chance to head out to barn and milk our little Dexter cow, Daisy.
 Having a Bible app that reads out loud makes this time extra productive!

 Early afternoons are for quiet time, and this is my opportunity to work my Plexus business.
 It has become a real joy to me to deepen my relationships while helping others get healthier and wealthier!

-In the nooks and crannies I work on my goal of minimalism, dream up new ideas, add more farmhouse touches to our home, plan for homeschooling and fun, hands-on ways to teach my kids, as well as find healthy meals and treats that are nourishing and delicious, and take tons of pictures of my kids!
+In the nooks and crannies, I work on my goal of minimalism and dream up new ideas.
+I add more farmhouse touches to our home, plan for homeschooling and fun, and hands-on ways to teach my kids.
+Finding healthy meals and treats that are nourishing and delicious, are enjoyable to me and also taking tons of pictures of my kids!